itsalwaysbenny/css-exercises/animation/03-pop-up/README.md

 - When the popup modal is hidden your mouse should not change to the pointer if hovered over an invisible Close button
 //Cursor changes when popup not visible

-//I have completed the steps so far and left comments under what still needs to be improved
+//I completed steps 1,2,3,4 but struggled with the remaining parts.
+I checked the solutions and now I feel bad and stupid